 “The tire swing—I have spies everywhere.
-You would be amazed, daughter mine, at the mileage one can roll up just hanging in a tree.”
+You would be amazed, daughter mine, at the mileage one can roll up just hanging out in a tree.”
 Lucy and Sarah have been walking and, though out of earshot of Cat and her solarium called the sun porch, they are not out of sight.
 The feeling that they are safe here, but under Cat’s scrutiny all the while, makes for an openness between them.
-“Did she disappear to never return, Philomena?
+“Did she disappear to never return, our Philomena?
 The life expectancy of even pre-war rubber—real rubber—has been overestimated.
 Hers, too.
 Legend thrives in the shadow of neglect.”

 Sarah turned against the light; her face now a landscape of pale pink skin with a ramble of freckles.
 “She said you would know—some kind of Maine jungle telegraph.
 Did you know that, Lucy Hobart?
 Did you know she was looking for Samantha’s kid, DazL?”

 “If she was looking for him it means that she lost him.
 She is likewise short one husband, sloppy bookkeeping all around.
 The tire swing has been there for as long as I have been here.
 The tree was a dight shorter when I was thirty.
 Considerably shorter.
 We are the missing lost giants, the unknown soldiers of Deep Time.
 We suspect this, but have not the courage to announce it.
 For our Philly the age of miracles is still with us.”

 “Not a thing.”